tc216997/cb_autosell_test1/readme.md

 #CB autosell to USD bot

 ## Instruction

+## Before step 1, you should have NodeJS, Heroku ToolBelt, and Git installed.

 ### Step 1.
 Create an app on heroku (remember the name, only dashes, numbers and lowercase letters are allowed)
-###         Create a github account && create a repository for the app
+### Also create a repository for the app.

 ### Step 2.
 Login into heroku with your username and pw via command line